Daham911/Router-Based-Network-Integration-with-ACLs-and-NAT/README.md

 ---

-## 🧠 Learning Outcomes

-- Understand inter-network routing across LANs and WAN
-- Learn the difference between static and dynamic routing
-- Practice interface configuration and subnet planning
-- Understand serial and Ethernet cabling standards

----

 ## 📌 Notes

 - WAN IP configuration between routers is based on `192.168.20.0/24`.
 - Static and dynamic routing files are configured separately to show routing behavior.
 - Project can be extended to include ACLs, NAT, or VLANs for advanced simulation.

----

-## 🧑‍💻 Author

-> This project was developed as a hands-on simulation to demonstrate how two LANs can communicate over a WAN using Cisco Packet Tracer.

 ---